turbo-language/turbo-lang-official/README.md

 # Introduction:
 turbo (stylized with lower-case) is a compiled programming language developled as a quick method of testing the turbo memory management system.
+It uses the [LLVM compiler infrastructre](https://llvm.org/)

 turbo provides low level memory control while contiaining a simplistic syntax.